joseppbenvenuto/Food_And_Service_Restaurant_Recommendation_Engine/README.md

 ## Methods Used

-1) Descriptive Statistics - used for preliminary data exploration
+1) Descriptive Statistics - used for preliminary data exploration.
-2) Topic Modeling - Used to cluster reviews by their context
+2) Topic Modeling - Used to cluster reviews by their context.
-3) Singular Value Decomposition (SVD) - used to create 2 restaurant recommendation engines basis all standards or food standards
+3) Singular Value Decomposition (SVD) - used to create 2 restaurant recommendation engines basis all standards or food standards.
-4) Cosine Distances - used to measure similarities between latent features of restraurants
+4) Cosine Distances - used to measure similarities between latent features of restraurants.

 ## Results